120kb less

 The culprit #

-Once done with every thinkable tweak allowing for the lightest payload possible, I introduced, on second thought, a film-like grain effect applied over the background of my website.
-It was a simple .png file of 250px/250px, I didn't think much of its size.
+Once I was done with every tweak I could think of to keep the payload as light as possible, I introduced, on second thought, a film-like grain effect over the background of my website.
+It was a simple .png file of 250px by 250px, and I didn't think much of its size.
 On top of that, it was converted and served either as a webp or an avif depending on the browser capabilities.

 Taking my homepage as an example, with this new grain.avif image, I was going from these stats: